-2. CASH DEPOSITS
+3. CASH DEPOSITS

 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
-As of June 30, 2020, the School was exposed to custodial credit risk.
-The School's bank accounts exceeded the FDIC insurance limit by \$104,359.
+As of June 30, 2022, the School was exposed to custodial credit risk.
+As of June 30, 2022, the School was not exposed to custodial credit risk.

-3. DUE FROM RELATED PARTY
+4. DUE TO RELATED PARTY

-The School reported a due from related party of \$13,782 that is due from Atlantic Montessori Charter School, Inc., the School's charter-holder and related party through common control of an affiliated charter school, in its statement of net assets and balance sheet - governmental funds.
-This amount represents cash advances given to partially fund the current operations of Atlantic Montessori Charter School West Campus.
-This receivable is considered to be fully collectible and as such, no allowance for uncollectible is accrued.
+The School reported a payable of \$471 that is due to Atlantic Montessori Charter School West Campus K-5, a charter school under the same charter-holder, in its statement of net position and balance sheet - governmental funds.
+This amount represents cash advances given to partially fund the current operations of the School.